jlelong/LaTeX-Workshop-wiki/FAQ.md

 - [Path Autocomplete](https://marketplace.visualstudio.com/items?itemName=ionutvmi.path-autocomplete): it may break autocompletion for bibliography citations.
 - [LaTeX Preview](https://marketplace.visualstudio.com/items?itemName=ajshort.latex-preview): Conflict with LaTeX Workshop.

 ## Using LaTeX Workshop with WSL

 Starting with 1.35.0, VS Code supports WSL through [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
 LaTeX Workshop works well with the extension.

 Also, in WSL2 file watchers might not work.
 For now, you have to set [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true`, and restart VS Code.
 See https://github.com/microsoft/WSL/issues/4739 for more information about the issue.
+Alternatively, you can set `latex-workshop.saveWithoutBuilding: onSave` to only trigger a build upon saving a file as it does not require file watchers to work.

-## Using with Linux under Virtual Box, VM Workstation Player, [Crostini](https://chromium.googlesource.com/chromiumos/docs/+/master/containers_and_vms.md), and others.
+## Using with Linux under Virtual Box, VM Workstation Player, [Crostini](https://chromium.googlesource.com/chromiumos/docs/+/master/containers_and_vms.md), and others

 Display problems can occur.
 In that case, start VS Code with `--disable-gpu`.
 See [official doc](https://code.visualstudio.com/docs/supporting/FAQ#_vs-code-is-blank), [realted issue](https://github.com/microsoft/vscode/issues/92970), and [another issue](https://github.com/James-Yu/LaTeX-Workshop/issues/1935).